kaveenhyacinth/purpl-todo/README.md

 ## Installation

-- Clone the repo and tun `npm install` to install the dependencies.
+- Clone the repo and run `npm install` to install the dependencies.
-- Run `npm start` to open the Purpl Todo application
+- Run `npm start` to open the Purpl Todo application.

 ## User Guide

 - Enter a task to the text input given
-- Hit `Enter` or click the `ADD` button to add the task
+- Hit `Enter` or click `ADD` button to add a task
-- Click on the `Tile` to mark a task as complete
+- Click the `Todo Tile` to mark a task as complete
-- Click on the `Bin` icon to delete a task
+- Click the `Bin` icon to delete a task
 - When the list gets longer, the `back-to-top` button can be used to jump to the top
 - New `todo` items are stacked to the top